-The Adjunct Staff shall be subject to biennial reappraisal and redelineation of clinical privileges, they will have their performance evaluated and privileges renewed in accordance with the Hospital's policies and procedures.
+The Adjunct Staff shall be subject to ongoing Professional Practice Evaluation and to reappointment of clinical privileges every other year.
+They will have their performance evaluated and privileges renewed in accordance with the Hospital's policies and procedures and will be employees of the Hospital and/or Medical or Dental School.